Orthotopic Liver Transplantation for Treatment of Sinusoidal Obstruction Syndrome: A Case Report

 Our 27-year-old patient was diagnosed with acute myeloid leukemia.
 BMT was carried out (day 0) in Centre Hospitalier Lyon Sud teaching hospital after induction by Idarubicin and Cytarabin and consolidation by Cytarabine, Busulfan and Endoxan: Treatment allowed full cytologic remission.
 GVHD prophylaxis included Ciclosporine and Mofetil mycophenolate (MMF).
 Medullary aplasia lasted three weeks after BMT and was complicated by several undocumented sepsis and a non-severe Clostridium difficile colitis.
 Abdominal pains and thrombocytopenia appeared on day 23; concomitantly, signs of hepatic dysfunction were noted with appearance of cytolysis, cholestasis and diminished synthetic functions; cytolysis (predominantly on the aspartate transaminase, AST) peaked on day 30 reaching values tenfold as high as normal; by this time total bilirubin was 146 µmol/l.
 Prothrombine time (PT) fell down to 20% on day 33.
 An abdominal computed tomography (CT) showed signs of portal hypertension (splenomegaly, mild ascites and peri-portal edema).
 There was no sign of hepatic encephalopathy.
 SOS was immediately suspected: Ursodeoxycholic acid and Defibrotide were therefore started without delay.
 Unfortunately patient conditions quickly worsened: hepatic encephalopathy, respiratory and renal failure appeared and patient needed transfer to the local intensive care unit (ICU).

 Owing to worsening liver function and evolution to fulminant hepatic failure despite optimal medical treatment, patient was transferred to our abdominal transplantation center on day 33 in order to confirm diagnosis and consider LT.
 A trans-jugular liver biopsy was performed and confirmed SOS/VOD diagnosis; it also allowed exclusion of hepatic GVHD.
 By this time, patient met both Beaujon and King's college criteria for LT and model for end stage liver disease (MELD) score was 37.
 He finally underwent orthotopic LT 38 days after BMT.
 Surgery was uneventful and no immediate complication occurred.
 Patient was extubated on post-operative day (POD) 2 and renal replacement therapy (RRT) was discontinued on POD 10 after full renal function recovery.
 Initial immunosuppressive treatment included MMF, Tacrolimus and low dose corticosteroids: In order to prevent myelotoxicity, MMF was discontinued after a few weeks.
-Defibrotide was discontinued immediately after LT after 15 days of treatment, as recurrence of post BMT SOS on the transplanted liver has never been described.
+Defibrotide was discontinued immediately after LT after 15 days of treatment.

 Patient was discharged from our ICU on POD 23 and he was able to leave hospital on POD 30.
 The late post-operative period was characterized by an Epstein-Barr virus (EBV) reactivation requiring polyvalent immunoglobulin administration.
 The systematic follow up showed a new recurrence of EBV infection two months after LT; it was associated with four isolated hepatic nodules: a biopsy was performed and lead to diagnosis of EBV-induced post-transplant lympho proliferative disease (PTLD).
 Full remission was obtained after discontinuation of corticosteroids and four injections of Rituximab.
 No other major complication occurred one year after bone marrow and liver transplantations.
 The systematic liver biopsy one year after LT showed no sign of recurrence of SOS; no sign of liver graft rejection was noted either but unfortunately signs of hepatic GVHD started to appear.